c6o/docs/docs/guides/teamspace-setup.md

 Sign up or log in to the [Codezero Hub](https://hub.codezero.io).
 The onboarding wizard will guide you through creating an organization and your first Teamspace.

-The Hub allows you to manage your organization, invite and administer members and register and certify Teamspaces.
-You can always get back to your organization and list of Teamspaces by going to the Profile menu in the top right corner of the screen.
+The Hub allows you to manage your organization, invite and administer members, and register and certify Teamspaces.
+You can always return to your organization and list of Teamspaces by going to the Profile menu at the top right corner of the screen.

-While the Hub provides a graphical user interface equivalent to the `czctl` command line tool, all services either run on your local machine or in the Kubernetes cluster.
+While the Hub provides a graphical user interface equivalent to the `czctl` command line tool, all services run on your local machine or in the Kubernetes cluster.

 ## Install Codezero in your Cluster

-Make sure you have access to the cluster you want to install Codezero into from your terminal, your have `helm` and `kubectl` installed and your current context is the correct cluster.
+Ensure you have access to the cluster where you want to install Codezero from your terminal, have helm and kubectl installed, and that your current context is the correct cluster.

 On the Profile menu, click _Settings_ and then select the _Teamspaces_ tab.
 Click _Add Teamspace_ to create the installation command.